rockowitz/ddcutil/README.md

 Note: This file works if there is no xorg.conf file.
 If you do have an xorg.conf file and Identifier field will likely require modification.

-Requirements:
-package i2c-tools is required
+### Installation Diagnostics

+If `ddctool` is successfully built but execution fails, command `ddctool environment` probes the I2C environment and may provide clues as to the problem.

+## Comparison with ddccontrol

+The program `ddccontrol` appears to no longer be maintained.
+It has a fragility reflecting the environment at the time it was written.
+In particular:

+- `ddcctontrol`, at least some of the time, uses its own I2C driver code.  `ddctool`, on the other hand, relies exclusively on the the i2c-dev userspace interface to i2c.
+(And also, ADL for fglrx).
+This should make it less fragile.
+- `ddccontrol` relies on a monitor attribute database to interpret VCP code.
+With MCCS 2.0 and greater, VCP feature code definitions are largely standardized.  `ddctool` uses the MCCS specification to interpret VCP feature values.
+It makes no attempt to interpret values for feature codes designated as manufacturer specific (E0..FF).

 ## To Do

-The following tasks are planned before initial release
+This is a preliminary release.
+There's an extensive TODO list

+- installation without local build:
-- downloadable tarball
+-- downloadable tarball
-- test 32 bit version
+-- Ubuntu ppa, Fedora Copr, OpenSUSE build service
-- provide for cross-compiling 32 bit executables on 64 bit systems
+- cross-compile 32 bit executables on 64 bit systems
-- Ubuntu ppa
-- Fedora Copr?
-- OpenSUSE build service?

-## Future Development
-Possible further extensions:
+- write VCP Table type fields
+- document the format of .VCP files (i.e. files read by `ddctool loadvcp`)
 - UI
-- package as library for use by other C programs
+- package as library for use by other C programs, probably with gobject introsepection -- Python API

-- Python API
+## Author

+Sanford Rockowitz  <rockowitz@minsoft.com>